 The school can appoint a number of Child Protection and Wellbeing Deputies.
 Their role is to support the Child Protection and Wellbeing Coordinator in their safeguarding role.
 Whilst the activities of the Child Protection and Wellbeing Coordinator can be delegated to Deputies, the ultimate lead responsibility for child protection must remain with the Child Protection and Wellbeing Coordinator, and this lead responsibility must not be delegated.
-The Deputies are trained to the same level as the Child Protection and Wellbeing Coordinator and the duties of the Deputies are reflected explicitly in their job descriptions.
+The Deputies are trained to the same level as the Child Protection and Wellbeing Coordinator and Wellbeing.